deyohong/UNFS/README.md

 Steps to setup UNFS (with UNVMe) and run mongod:

     $ unvme-setup
-    # Setup all NVMe devices for UNVMe driver
     07:00.0 Intel Corporation DC P3700 SSD [2.5" SFF] - (enabled for UNVMe)

     $ export UNFS_DEVICE=07:00.0